NanoElectrocatalysis and Sustainable Chemistry

 In situ and operando spectroscopic and microscopic characterisation of nanomaterials

 Understanding, visualising, and engineering the active sites under reaction conditions is essential to design active, stable and selective catalysts.
-We combine electrochemical methods with in situ vibrational spectroscopy such as Fourier transform infrared spectroscopy (FTIR), online mass spectrometry, gas chromatography, in situ scanning probe microscopy and in situ/operando synchrotron-based X-ray studies.
-In situ investigations are key to elucidate the design principles and unveil the structure-reactivity-selectivity relations and reaction mechanisms as well as the atomic-scale structure of the electrocatalyst materials.
+We combine electrochemical methods with in-situ vibrational spectroscopy such as Raman and transform infrared spectroscopy, online mass spectrometry, gas chromatography, in situ scanning probe microscopy and in situ/operando synchrotron-based X-ray studies.
+In situ investigations are key to elucidate the design principles and unveil the structure-property relations and reaction mechanisms as well as the atomic-scale structure of the electrocatalyst materials.

 Group Leader